 There’s an option to choose between 1,300 servers spread across 75 locations worldwide.

-IPVanish allows five devices to connect at one time, which is very generous and breaks down the cost per user to an extremely manageable sum.
+IPVanish allows unlimited simultaneous connections, which is very generous and breaks down the cost per user to an extremely manageable sum.
 Cash-strapped students looking to unblock Facebook through a VPN should be pleased.

 Furthermore, there are apps for both Android and iOS as well as desktop support for Windows and MacOS.